A Living-Learning Community for First-Year Students

-Common classes are a big part of what makes Delphi a Living Learning Community because these classes tie your living experience to your academics.
-Each semester there are sections or seats of certain classes reserved for Delphi students only.
-This means that when you take these courses you are guaranteed to have classmates who live in Martin Hall for you.
-This makes it easy to form study groups, ask your classmates for information, complete group projects, and more.
+Common classes are a big part of what makes Delphi a Living Learning Community.
+These classes tie your living experience to your academics.
+Each semester there are sections of preferred classes taught by choice instructors reserved for Delphi students.
+This means that when you take these courses, you are guaranteed preferred instructors and you will have classmates who live in Martin Hall with you.
+This makes it easy to form study groups, ask your classmates for information, and complete group projects.
 This is a unique opportunity for first-year students.
-The classes are different every semester, but some examples of Delphi classes include College Survival Skills, English Composition I, General Biology, The Music Experience, and more.
+The classes are different every semester, but some examples of Delphi classes include Academic Foundations Seminar, English Composition I, General Biology, The Music Experience, and more.

 Delphi has its own unique programs in addition to the educational and social programming planned by the RAs and the PALs.
 The signature programs are larger programs that enhance the Living Learning Community.
 Here are some of the current signature programs: